Search

 1974 The SEC mandates a 13-month trial period for the deregulation of certain brokerage transactions.
 While many brokerages take the opportunity to raise commissions, Charles seizes the opportunity to create a new kind of brokerage, a discount broker and pitchman is born.

-1975 On May 1, the SEC officially approves "negotiated" commissions, marking the birth of the discount brokerage industry.
+1975 SEC officially approves "negotiated" commissions, marking the birth of the discount brokerage industry.
 The Pacific Coast Stock Exchange approves Schwab's membership.
-Schwab opens a Sacramento office – its first branch outside of San Francisco.

 1976 First ads feature Charles in shirt-sleeves: the Schwab brand is born.
 Early foray into high-tech innovation: Bunker Ramo System 7, begins delivering stock quotes to customers.
 Options Clearing Corp. membership approved.
 First branch opens.
 By 1979 it brags of 33,000 customers.

 1980 Schwab introduces 24-hour weekday quote service.
 Adopts tagline: "America's largest discount brokerage."
-Branches: 23
+Number of branches: 23

 1980 Schwab touts his service, discounts and "state of the art computer system."